GSS-Cogs/family-trade/datasets/ONS-UK-trade-in-services-by-business-characteristics/spec.md

 I think these six data tabs can be combined into a single cube: 2016, 2016 Industry Totals, 2017, 2017 Industry Totals, 2018, 2018 Industry Totals.
 Exports (£) and Imports (£) should be combined into a 'Flow' dimension and the values should go in the 'Value' column.

-A possible dataset structure would be:
-Period // Business size // Ownership // Industry // Flow // // Value // Marker

 The year tabs (2016, 2017 and 2018 at present) have one structure and the Industry Totals tabs another.

 The year tabs have three summary tables on top of each other.
 Each is missing a dimension.
-The first needs a 'Country' dimension with 'World' (i.e. all).
+The first down needs a 'Country' dimension with 'world'.
-The second needs a 'Business size' dimension with 'any'.
+The second down needs a 'Business size' dimension with 'any'.
-The third needs an 'Ownership' dimension with 'All'.
+The third needs an 'Ownership' dimension with 'any'.

 The Industry totals tabs have two tables alongside each other.
-The left one needs a 'Business size' dimension with 'All'.
+The left one needs a 'Business size' dimension with 'All' and a 'Country' dimension with 'world'.
-The right one needs an 'Ownership' dimension with 'All'.
+The right one needs an 'Ownership' dimension with 'any' and a 'Country' dimension with 'world'.

 This way all the data have the same dimensions and can be combined

 The Industry Totals tabs have Ownership and Industry breakdowns and should have All for Business size.
 The year totals have Ownership and Business size breakdowns and should have All for Industry.

+The Measure type dimension is 'Current Prices' and Unit of measure is 'gbp-million'.

 ### Codelists: